dotgotw/language_zh_tw/README.md

 There have been  1307 strings translated of the 10955 strings in the Magento source.

 Translation progress:![Progress](http://progressed.io/bar/12)

+# Maintainance mode
+These [Magento2Translations](http://magento2translations.github.io/) packages are updated on a non-regular basis.
+We have a system in-place to do the updating automatically but running this is still a manual job and requires financial investment to automate.
+This means that from time to time we will run the sync and build from Crowdin.
+If you would like to assist please send us a message.

+Magento has started the [Magento Localization](https://github.com/magento-l10n) Community Engineering Project to facilitate translating Magento2.
+In the future we might decide to merge this project with [Magento Localization](https://github.com/magento-l10n).
+If they have a similar language pack to this one you can find it [here](https://github.com/magento-l10n/language-zh_TW).

+Or have a look at all the other great community maintained packages at [e-conomix/magento-translations](https://github.com/e-conomix/magento-translations) and [Mageplaza maintained packages](https://github.com/mageplaza?q=language).

 # Installation
 **Please select the git branch appropriate for your magento version from this repo.**